ykageyama-mondo/timesheeteer/README.md

 2. Unzip the file
 3. Load your extension in Chrome:
    1. Go to `chrome://extensions/`
-   2. Check Developer mode
+   2. Toggle Developer mode
    3. Click on Load unpacked extension
    4. Select the folder with the unzipped files.

 ## Local Development

+Requirements:

+- node version 16
+- pnpm

 1. Clone this repo
 2. Run `pnpm install`
 3. Run `pnpm start`
 3. Load your extension in Chrome:
    1. Go to `chrome://extensions/`
-   2. Check Developer mode
+   2. Toggle Developer mode
    3. Click on Load unpacked extension
    4. Select the `build` folder.